 Iván Fischer Conductor

 Hungarian conductor Iván Fischer led the Philharmonic.
 Fischer studied piano, violin, and cello in Budapest and continued his education in Vienna.
-His international career took off in 1976 when he won a conducting competition in London.
+His career took off in 1976 when he won a conducting competition in London.

 Antonín Dvořák Legends for Orchestra